 5. Prescription Drugs

 It’s bad enough that 40 percent of house guests admit to snooping through a homeowners’ medicine cabinets, but burglars are even worse.
-Half of the burglars interviewed said that once inside a home, they are on the lookout for prescription drugs.
+Half of the burglars interviewed said that once inside a home, they are on the lookout for prescription drugs, especially ones that sell well like Aderall.
 And, they rarely come up empty-handed.
 A recent report produced by Mayo Clinic and Olmsted Medical Center revealed that nearly 70 percent of Americans take at least one prescription drug, more than 50 percent take two and 20 percent take five or more.

 In addition to TVs and stereos, the average U.S. household owns five web-enabled devices and six percent own more than 15 devices.
 With several high-tech goods lying around the average home, it’s no wonder that nearly 64 percent of convicted burglars said that they’ve taken electronics during a burglary.
 Although the easiest devices to grab are smartphones, laptops, cameras and tablets, ambitious burglars will pull a flat-screen TV off the wall or help themselves to a desktop computer.